Energy Footprint Tool

 What do I need to get started?

 You will need your utility bills for the year before: electricity, gas, oil, or whichever other fuel you use.
-For example, if you are completing it in 2024, you need your 2023 bills.
+When you are completing it in 2025, you need your 2024 bills.
 If you have solar panels, find information on their generation over the preceding year.

 If you want to include a separate church hall or other building, then you need the bills for this too.
 If you want to exclude an area which is permanently rented out to tenants and sub-metered, you will want this information to hand.

-The system is open until July 31, 2024, and you can find it on the online Parish Returns system.
+The system closed on July 31, 2024, and will open again for 2024 data in January 2025 until June 30th 2025.
+You can find it on the online Parish Returns system.

 How to fill out the Energy Footprint Tool: A short walk-through